-Campers learn beginning skills of how to rock climb and rappell from skilled instructors at rock climbing sites on the North Shore.
-Campers have opportunities to grow in confidence and challenge themselves.
+Campers learn beginning skills of how to rock climb and rappel from skilled instructors at rock climbing sites on the North Shore.
+In this activity, campers especially have opportunities to grow in confidence and challenge themselves.

 Each week, campers participate in different waterfront activities including swimming and canoeing off property at Chebacco Lake (On-Campus option) or the Ipswich River (Off-Campus option).
 Note that the location of our waterfront activities is subject to weather conditions.

-For our 14-15 year old "off-campus" option this campout takes place off site, usually in NH.
+For our 14-15 year-old off-campus option this campout takes place off-site, usually in New Hampshire.
 The exact location varies each week depending on site availability and weather conditions.

 Campers are placed in a small group with a trained counseling team.
-Staff are current and past Gordon College students along with other carefully selected, caring adults.
-Adventure Camp's primary concern is seeing to each camper's phyical, emotional and social needs.
+In addition, activity specialists lead our adventure activities.
+Staff are past and present Gordon College students along with other carefully selected, caring adults.
+Adventure Camp's primary concern is seeing to each camper's physical, emotional and social needs.
 For that reason, we limit our camper/staff ratio to 5:1 or lower.